justincanavanmusic/tech-blog/README.md

 ## Description

-I wanted to create a tech blog site that would allow users to interact by being able to create accounts, login, create posts, update posts, and post and delete comments.
+A tech-blog application designed for all tech fanatics.
+Our platform allows users to interact with each other by creating blog posts, leaving comments, and engaging in discussions about all things tech!

+Utilizes the Model-View-Controller (MVC) paradigm for its architectural structure, Handlebars.js to dynamically generate HTML content, Sequelize as the Object-Relational Mapping (ORM) tool, bcrypt for user authentication, and much more.

 ## Usage

-View video demonstration below: https://floating-fortress-15177.herokuapp.com/
+View live link below:
+https://floating-fortress-15177.herokuapp.com/

 ![app screenshot](./Assets/Screenshot%202023-03-09%20at%206.54.51%20PM.png)